workindia/Applozic-Android-SDK/ADVANCED-DOC.md

              android:value="PUT_ACTIVITY_CLASS_HERE" />
  ```

-  This activity will receive the “userId” of the selected chat in intent.
+  This activity will receive the userId of the selected chat in intent.